About the Village

 The Village of Palatine is committed to a growth that augments the tax base and ensures a continued high level of services to its residents.
 Over the past few years the Village has experienced an unprecedented amount of building activity, including single-family, multi-family and commercial developments.
 The attractiveness of Palatine can be attributed to the high quality of life that the Village has to offer.
 Palatine has a Village government that meets the needs of the community.

-The Council-Manager form of government functions under a Mayor and Council of six members, elected for four-year terms on a district basis.
+The Council-Manager form of government functions under a Mayor and Council of six members, elected to staggering four-year terms on a district basis.
 The appointed Village Manager is in charge of daily administration and implementation of policies set by the Village Council.
 The Manager, in turn, appoints department heads and staff.

 Palatine’s residents are protected by highly trained Police and Fire Departments.
 The Village’s Fire Department operates out of five stations located throughout the Village, with each station housing modern emergency vehicles and related equipment.